pattusdev/API-Development-and-Documentation-project/README.md

 ### Getting Started

-> _tip_:Authentication: This version of the application does not require authentication or API keys.
+> _tip_: Authentication: This version of the application does not require authentication or API keys.

 ### This app Meet This Requirements